Iker0610/Sec-Identification-in-Spanish-Clinical-Notes/README.md

 # Section Identification in Spanish Clinical Notes

-Electronic Clinical Narratives (ECNs) store valuable individual's health information.
+Electronic Clinical Narratives (ECNs) store valuable individual health information.
-However, there are few available open source data.
+However, there are few available open-source data.
 Besides, ECNs can be structurally  heterogeneous, ranging from documents with  explicit section headings or titles to unstructured notes.
 This lack of structure complicates building automatic systems and their evaluation.

-The aim of the present work is to provide the scientific community with a Spanish open source dataset to build and evaluate automatic section identification systems.
+The present work aims to provide the scientific community with a Spanish open-source dataset to build and evaluate automatic section identification systems.
 Together with this dataset, we make available a suitable evaluation measure.

 --------------------------------------

 ## Sec-CodiEsp

-The Sec-CodiEsp corpus is a randomly-selected subset of the background set of the CodiEsp corpus [1], consisting of 1,038 non-structured clinical records  from different medical specialties written in Spanish.
+The Sec-CodiEsp corpus is a randomly selected subset of the background set of the CodiEsp corpus [1], consisting of 1,038 non-structured clinical records  from different medical specialties written in Spanish.
-This notes are annotated with seven major sections, presenting an annotations task consisting of delimiting section boundaries and their category.
+These notes are annotated with seven major sections, presenting an annotations task consisting of delimiting section boundaries and their category.

 ### Annotated Sections